parth-f/Python/README.md

 # Learning Python Everyday

-- consitencey is the key to achive perfection
+- consitencey is the key to achieve perfection